-Effective July 1, 2021, current home care workers will be placed on a step commensurate with their IP hours of work retroactively calculated to July 1, 2005.
-In addition, effective July 1, 2022, all home care workers will be placed on a step that also includes their verifiable hours of work as a Medicaid-contracted home care agency direct care worker retroactively calculated to July 1, 2017.
-Individual providers who wish to receive credit for their home care agency direct care work must produce, within sixty (60) days of signing their individual contract with the Employer, a letter from their other Employer(s) or Employer-provided payroll records verifying direct in-home care hours worked since July 1, 2017.
-Providers who are already working as individual providers but were never given credit for their home care agency experience may submit, by May 1, 2022, a letter from their previous Employer(s) or Employer-provided payroll records verifying direct inhome care hours worked since July 1, 2017.
-Bargaining unit home care workers will be paid according to the wage scales found in Appendix A. During the life of this Agreement, wages shall be adjusted upward for each home care worker based upon accumulation of hours not including time spent as mentors pursuant to Section 8.2.
+Effective July 1, 20212023, current\all\home care workers will be placed on a step commensurate with the total number of their IP hours of work (State of Washington and CDWA) retroactively calculated to July 1, 2005, In addition, effective July 1, 2022, all home care workers will be placed on a step that also includes and, up to their date of hire by CDWA, their verifiable hours of work as a Medicaid-contracted home care agency direct care worker retroactively calculated to July 1, 2017.
+IP hours shall be properly preserved by the Employer back to July 1, 2005.
+New hires will be informed during their hiring process of the ability to receive credit for prior home care agency work (non-IP work) and given instructions on how to provide that evidence.
+Individual providers who wish to receive credit for their home care agency direct care work must produce, within sixty (60) days of signing their individual contract with the Employer.
+To show the number of non-IP home care agency direct care hours worked -prior to their date of hire. -IPs may submit a letter from their other Employer(s) or Employer-provided payroll records verifying direct in home care hours worked since July 1, 2017.
+Employees who submit proof of additional hours will be credited with the additional hours within ten (10) days of submitting the evidence of hours worked.
+Any change to an IP's rate of pay due to crediting of agency hours will not be retroactive but will become effective the pay period following the request.
+Bargaining unit home care workers will be paid according to the wage scales found in Appendix A. During the life of this Agreement, wages shall be adjusted upward for each home care worker based upon accumulation of hours not including time spent as mentors pursuant to Section8.2Article 15.9.
 All home care workers shall be paid strictly on an hourly basis.
 Except as modified by this Agreement, all home care workers shall be paid strictly according to the wage scales.
 Any non-hourly payment arrangements, or arrangements to pay any home care worker according to any other rate than the rates contained in Appendix A, are hereby void.

-8.2 Certification Differentials and Mentor, Preceptor, and Trainer Pay

-Employees who hold a valid Home Care Aide certification or who are exempt from certification under $\underline{\text{RCW 18.88B.041}(1)(a)(i)(A)}$ shall be paid an additional twenty-five cents (\$0.25) per hour differential to their regular hourly wage rate.
+Certification Differentials and Mentor, Preceptor, and Trainer Pay Employees who 8.2 hold a valid Home Care Aide certification or who are exempt from certification under RCW 18.88B.041(1)(a)(i)(A) shall be paid an additional twenty- five cents (\$0.25) per hour differential to their regular hourly wage rate.

-Employees with a valid Home Care Aide certification or who are exempt from certification under RCW 18.88B.041(1)(a)(i)(A) or (B) who complete advanced training (as set forth in Training Partnership curriculum) shall be paid an additional twenty-five cents (0.25) per hour differential to their regular hourly wage rate.
-This advanced training differential stacks on top of the certification differential described above (e.g., an employee who has completed the home care certification and the advanced training requirements shall be paid fifty cents [0.50] above their regular hourly wage rate).
+Employees with a valid Home Care Aide certification or who are exempt from certification under RCW 18.88B.041(1)(a)(i)(A) or (B) who completed the advanced training course offered prior to December 31, 2016 (as set forth in Training Partnership curriculum) shall be paid an additional twenty-five cents (\$0.25) per hour differential to their regular hourly wage rate.
+This advanced training differential stacks on top of the certification differential